 Traveltomtom recommends a Safaricom sim card for traveling in Kenya.
 It is slightly more expensive than the other mobile internet operators, but it has by far the best 4G/5G network coverage in Kenya.
 You can get 15 GB data for around $18 USD.

-Very important when buying a prepaid sim card in Kenya, getting an e-sim or an international sim card for Kenya is that you have to make sure your phone is unlocked.
-All these ways of staying connected only work if you have an unlocked phone.
+Very important when buying a prepaid sim card in Kenya, getting an eSIM or an international sim card is to make sure your phone is unlocked.
 If you are not sure about this then ask your mobile internet provider in your home country before traveling to Kenya.

 An old school way of stay connected is a portable WiFi device, read my honest review in the link.
 Personally I am not a fan but for those that have locked phones it could be handy.